ghbrown/ghbrown.github.io/content/posts/cg_residual.md

 It is also tempting to think that this inequality may never be satisfied: no eigenvectors of $\mathbf{A}$ satisfy the inequality, and attempting to lower bound $||\mathbf{Ar}_0||_2$ by
 {{< katex >}} $\lambda_{min} ||\mathbf{r}_0||_2$ {{< /katex >}}
 results in an inequality that is satisfied by no $\mathbf{r_0}$.
-Indeed, finding an $\mathbf{r}_0$ to satisfy this inequality in general is tricky, so we will give sufficient condition just demonstrate that is it possible to satisfy.
+Indeed, finding an $\mathbf{r}_0$ to satisfy this inequality in general is tricky, so we will give a sufficient condition just to demonstrate that it can be satisfied.

 First note that the inequality is independent of the scale of $||\mathbf{r}_0||$, so we instead work with the form
 $||\mathbf{A} \hat{\mathbf{r}}_0||_2 \ge \sqrt{2} \hat{\mathbf{r}}_0^T \mathbf{A} \hat{\mathbf{r}}_0$, where $\hat{\mathbf{r}_0}$ is the direction of the residual.